5cover/psdc/docs/Scratch.md

 2. Remove SourceTokens property from Node and put the source tokens in a lookup table somewhere.

 Or maybe we can stay with what we have now.
 Maybe this is ok.

+## write FG in BNF and check for ambiguity

+maybe there's an online tool to build FGs and check for ambiguity.